Transcribed jazz trombone solos

 • Take Five

-Every note in each solo is there for a reason, and they are written especially for a very special instrument – your trombone!
-Start your free trial now and you’ll find all the solos in the Jazz etudes section.
+Every note in each solo is there for a reason, and they are written especially for a very special instrument – the marvelous trombone!
+Start your free trial now and access all the solos in the Jazz etudes section.

 Transcribe yourself

-Yes, ready-to-go sheet music with trombone solos is great, and I use both my own jazz etudes and other transcribed solos frequently, both when I practice myself and with my students.
-But the real learning is gained when you transcribe solos yourself.
-That lets you get under the skin of the player, and you will gain a deeper understanding of the melodic lines when you have to figure them out on your own.
-It is probably the best ear-training out there for a jazz musician, and I strongly recommend you get started right away.
+Yes, ready-to-go sheet music with trombone solos is great, and I play these jazz etudes frequently, both when I practice myself and with my students.
+But deep learning comes when you transcribe the solos yourself.
+That lets you get under the skin of the trombone player.
+You gain a deeper understanding of the melodic lines when you have to figure them out on your own and examine their relationship to the chords.
+This is probably the best ear training available for a jazz musician, and I strongly recommend you get started right away.
 Don’t just go for the notes.
 Listen carefully to the phrasing, dynamics, and tone of the trombonist you are transcribing.

-Start your free trial now and get access to all the jazz solos and jazz etudes for trombone right away – plus more than 2.000 pages of trombone sheet music.
+Start your free trial now and get access to all the jazz solos and jazz etudes for trombone right away – plus more than 2.000 pages of trombone sheet music and exercises covering all aspects of your performance.

 START FREE TRIAL